ark-lang/ark/CONTRIBUTING.md

 Requires `$GOPATH/bin` to be in your `$PATH` and Python 2.4 or newer.

 ### <a name="writing-tests"></a> Writing Tests
-Writings tests are very important.
+Writing tests are very important.
 The tests are located in the `tests/` directory in this repository.
 Each test has an ark module, and its corresponding TOML file.